 Everyone has "stuff" in their life, but my hope is that everyone - and YOU - also know that you are not alone and that you do not have to feel this way forever.

-I am committed to working with people either individually, as a couple, or family who want help to change the negative circumstances and patterns they are in.
+We are committed to working with people either individually, as a couple, or family who want help to change the negative circumstances and patterns they are in.

-My goal is to join alongside you to really understand what's going on for you and to identify any deeper issues in order to heal body, mind, and spirit.
+Our goal is to join alongside you to really understand what's going on for you and to identify any deeper issues in order to heal body, mind, and spirit.
 Through this type of integrative therapy, you may feel relief in being understood (sometimes for the first time), and then be able to create long-lasting changes for the best life you can live.

 Personal growth is a wonderful by-product from this process that transforms unconscious suffering into conscious growth.